Bloom-host/BloomDocs/docs/running_a_server/velocity.md

 ## Configuring server.properties on your backend servers

-In the `/home` directory of the servers you are running behind Velocity, you need to go to `server.properties` and set `online-mode` to `false`, for Velocity to work correctly and communicate with your backend servers it needs to be turned off.
-Running your server in offline mode is not supported by Bloom.host normally, but in the case of setting up a proxy like Velocity or Waterfall you need to do so for the proxy to work so it is acceptable.
+In the `/home` directory of the servers you are running behind Velocity, you need to go to `server.properties` and set `online-mode` to `false`.
+For Velocity to work correctly and communicate with your backend servers it needs to be turned off.

+Remember that running your server in offline mode is not supported by Bloom.host normally, but in the case of setting up a proxy like Velocity or Waterfall you need to do so for the proxy to work so it is acceptable.

 After you configure and save your `server.properties` file along with completing the next section on Player Information Forwarding, make sure to `restart` your backend servers so that the changes are applied.